You may make an appointment for some exams through RegisterBlast.

 - SAT / SAT Subject Tests

-Accuplacer is a placement test package for undergraduate admission.
+Accuplacer is a placement test package for undergraduate admission and placement.
 Incoming students who are required to take the exams will be notified by the Valdosta State University Office of Undergraduate Admissions after submitting an application for admission.
-The three computer-based components of Accuplacer are Quantitative Reasoning, Algebra, and Statistics (QRAS); Reading Comprehension; and WritePlacer (Written Essay).
+The three computer-based components of the Accuplacer required by VSU are Quantitative Reasoning, Algebra, and Statistics (QRAS); Reading; and WritePlacer (Written Essay).
 The Accuplacer exams are given during regular office hours.

-Since the Accuplacer is a required exam for some VSU students there is no test fee for the INITIAL testing session.
-However, if a student must retake any sections of the exam then a $10 fee will be assessed for each attempt after the initial test.
-The Accuplacer is offered daily by appointment.
+Since the Accuplacer is a required exam for some VSU students there is no test fee for the initial testing session.
+If a student must retake any sections of the exam, then a $10 fee will be assessed for each attempt after the initial test.
+The Accuplacer is offered by appointment.

 South Georgia State College Entry Program Students: Students required to take the exam for SGSC must contact the SGSC Early Entry Program at (912) 260-4660 to schedule an Accuplacer exam.

 The ACT is designed to assess the general educational development of high school students and their ability to complete college-level work.
-It consists of tests in writing, math, reading, and science.
-The ACT offers a comprehensive way for high school students to demonstrate to the college and universities of their choice that they can become successful college students.
+The ACT consists of tests in English, mathematics, reading, science, and an optional writing test.

 Please remember the following before scheduling your exam: